-Description ribution Road Type Distribution provides VMT fraction data relating to the vehicle miles traveled by road type (roadTypeVMTFraction) for the county being modeled.
+ibution Road Type Distribution provides VMT fraction data relating to the vehicle miles traveled by road type (roadTypeVMTFraction) for the county being modeled.
 This data is entered as a distribution across road types (roadTypeID), where only road types selected by the user in the run specification are included in the distribution.
 The distribution must sum to one for each source type.
-Data Source Road Type Distribution was calculated for each Connecticut county using a preprocessor to produce a MOVES input table based on localization of adjusted default VMT mixes and Connecticut specific 2010 HPMS vehicle counts.
-This preprocessor table output county VMT estimates, MOBILE6.2 age distribution from 2011 DMV registration data, Connecticut 2009 VMT by hour observations and ramp fractions were input into EPA's 16 vehicle type / 12 road type level VMT converter to obtain road type distribution outputs.
-Source Type Po pulation Description Source type (vehicle type) population is used by MOVES to calculate start and evaporative emissions.
+Road Type Distribution was calculated for each Connecticut county using a preprocessor to produce a MOVES input table based on localization of adjusted default VMT mixes and Connecticut specific 2010 HPMS vehicle counts.
+This preprocessor table output county VMT estimates, MOBILE6.2 age distribution from 2011 DMV registration data, Connecticut 2009 VMT by hour observations and ramp fractions were input into EPA's 16 vehicle type / 12 road type level VMT converter to obtain road type distribution outputs. pulation Source type (vehicle type) population is used by MOVES to calculate start and evaporative emissions.
 Because vehicle population directly determines start and evaporative emission, local data for this input must be developed.
-Data Source The MOVES model categorizes vehicles into 13 source types, which are subsets of 6 MOVES HPMS vehicle types.
+The MOVES model categorizes vehicles into 13 source types, which are subsets of 6 MOVES HPMS vehicle types.
 2011 Connecticut DMV Registration data was analyzed to develop population data for Mobile 6.2 16-vehicle type classifications.
 The EPA's default diesel sales algorithm was used to convert the MOBILE6.2 16-vehicle type classifications to MOBILE6.2 28-vehicle type classifications.
 Table A.1 of the MOVES Technical Guidance [R3] was used to map the MOBILE6.2 28-vehicle type classification populations to MOVES source type populations.
 Connecticut Specific 2009 HPMS vehicle miles travelled (VMT) from MOVES input files were used to augment vehicle counts for Source Types within the HPMS 50 and 60 type obtained directly from the 2011 registration data.
 Growth factors based on Connecticut specific DOT estimates for each of the 6 MOVES HPMS vehicle type VMT for each Connecticut county were applied to each of the associated MOVES Source Types to develop Source Type Populations for 2017 and 2025.
-[R8] 2017 and 2023.
-[1(0] Ramp Fraction Description is the fraction of regress devices time an expected read types Description Ramp Fraction is the fraction of ramp driving time on selected road types.
+[R8] Ramp Fraction is the fraction of ramp driving time on selected road types.
 Only limited access road types (freeways and interstates) may have their ramp fractions modified.
 [R2] MOVES converters improperly indicate ramp VMT fraction.
-[R2, R9] Data Source Ramp VHT was estimated by dividing Ramp VMT by the average speed for
+[R2, R9] Ramp VHT was estimated by dividing Ramp VMT by the average speed for the appropriate road types set forth in MOBILE6.2 guidance.